 - Fill a large pot with about two inches of water and set in the artichokes, bottom side down.
 Optional but tasty: add a bay leaf, a slice of lemon, and/or a garlic clove.
 Set on the stove and bring to a boil over high heat, then reduce the temperature on the water to medium, reducing it to a simmer.
 Cover.

-- Steam the artichokes for about 30 minutes, until tender.
-You can check for doneness by inserting the tip of a knife into the bottom (if it goes in with only a little resistance they’re done) or by pulling off a tester leave (it should come off easily).
+- Steam the artichokes for 30-45 minutes, until tender.
+30 minutes is a good guide for smaller artichokes; 45 minutes for larger.
+You can check for doneness by inserting the tip of a knife into the bottom (if it goes in with only a little resistance they're done) or by pulling off a tester leave (it should come off easily).

-- Remove from water, allow to cool a bit, and serve with whatever dip you like (here are a few ideas!)
+- Remove from water, allow to cool a bit, and serve with whatever dip you like.

 I so love this!